gmichnikov/nl-2-sports-schedule/README.md

 python3 script.py "What games are happening today?"
 ```

+## Examples

+For complex queries that require planning or analysis, use the `--agent` flag

+See [EXAMPLES.md](EXAMPLES.md) for a detailed example.

 ## Output

 The script generates SQL, executes it against the DoltHub database, and provides both raw results and a clean summary of games in the format: